dargyle/legislator-arithmetic/README.md

 ## Data acquisition and generation

-There are several datasets used in this project, all of which can be generated programmatically (assuming none of the links have broken in the interim...)
+There are several datasets used in this project, all of which can be generated programmatically (assuming none of the links have broken in the interim...).
+A couple of the datasets our fairly, so this may take some time.

 -   Synthetic vote data assuming a specific data generating process with known parameters.
-Running the file `./data_generation/synthetic_votes.py` will generate and save the random votes files necessary for this project.
+Running the file `./data_generation/random_votes.py` will generate and save the random votes files necessary for this project.
 The functions there can also be imported and used directly if desired.

 -   US data